apache/incubator-kie-kogito-serverless-operator/README.md

 3. Create a secret

-This secret it will be used by the Operator to push the images built to the desired docker registry.
+This secret will be used by the Operator to push the images built to the desired docker registry.

 ```sh
 kubectl create secret docker-registry regcred --docker-server=<registry_url> --docker-username=<registry_username> --docker-password=<registry_password> --docker-email=<registry_email> -n kogito-workflows